rettopnivek/rettopnivek.github.io/pages/Coef_est.md

 ---

 ## Matrix multiplication for weighting coefficients
-Often we want to efficiently determine the sum of a set of independent variables weighted by a set of coefficients across a large number of trials (e.g. linear regression).
+Often we want to efficiently determine the sum of a set of independent variables weighted by a set of coefficients across a large number of trials (such as what is done in linear regression).
 Here is a RcppArmadillo function to carry out such an operation.
 <pre><code class="R">
 library(Rcpp)
 cppFunction('